 - Travel should be undertaken within one calendar year (June through May) after the announcement of the selection results in April.

 - The final report must be submitted within three months of completion of travel.
 It should include a description of the travel undertaken as a result of the grant, an assessment of the research accomplished, and a financial report detailing grant expenditures.

-- Recipients must acknowledge TFAA support in any publication that results from research conducted during the grant.
+- Recipients must acknowledge Terra Foundation support in any publication that results from research conducted during the grant.